Italian fascism: Doctrine

-In 1925, Mussolini assumed the title Duce (Leader), derived from the Latin dux (leader), a Roman Republic military-command title.
-Moreover, although Fascist Italy (1922–1943) is historically considered an authoritarian–totalitarian dictatorship, it retained the original "liberal democratic" government façade: the Grand Council of Fascism remained active as administrators; and King Victor Emmanuel III of Italy could—at the risk of his crown—dismiss Mussolini as Italian Prime Minister as in the event he did.

-Gentile defined fascism as an anti-intellectual doctrine, epistemologically based on faith rather than reason.
-Fascist mysticism emphasized the importance of political myths, which were true not as empirical facts, but as "metareality".
-Fascist art, architecture and symbols constituted a process which converted Fascism into a sort of a civil religion or political religion.
+Gentile defined fascism as an anti-positivist and anti-intellectual doctrine, epistemologically based on faith rather than reason.
+Fascist mysticism emphasized the importance of political myths, which were true not as empirical facts, but as "meta-reality".
+Fascist visual arts, architecture, cinema, radio and press, and symbolism constituted a process which converted Fascism into a sort of a civil religion or political religion in Italy.
 La dottrina del fascismo states that fascism is a "religious conception of life" and forms a "spiritual community" in contrast to bourgeois materialism.
-The slogan Credere Obbedire Combattere ("Believe, Obey, Fight") reflects the importance of political faith in fascism.
+Fascist slogans such as Credere, Obbedire, Combattere ("Believe, Obey, Fight") reflect the importance of political faith in Italian fascism.